 Unfortunately, that intensity can make you get involved too quickly instead of seeing it as a temporary phase.
 Many people marry during the honeymoon phase which means that potential warning signs gets missed.

 These warning signs or "red flags" get ignored in hopes that things will work out.
 These signs take time to surface.
 A helpful tip is to wait until you have a few disagreements until you make any major decisions.

-How they handle the disagreement will tell you a lot about them.
-Are they able to voice concerns or so they avoid talking about them?
+How they handle the disagreement will tell you a lot about their personality.
+Are they able to voice concerns or do they avoid them?
 Can they hear what you have to say or do they get instantly defensive?